Mr J. Nicholl - Head of P.E

 Key Stage 4

-Pupils who opt for GCSE study the AQA specification which entails both practical assessment and theory aspects of P.E.
+Pupils who opt for GCSE study the CCEA specification which entails both practical assessment and theory aspects of P.E.

 Physical Education provides a solid foundation preparing you to pursue a variety of careers, from chiropractics to teaching, from recreation leadership to athletic training, and from dance to sports management.
 Today, Physical Education professionals have a very important role to play in the future of the health of our nation and the world.